-Table 14: Pulse Launcher Arguments
+Table 18: Pulse Launcher Arguments

+Action

-Argument Action -version Display the Pulse Launcher version information, then exit. -help Display available arguments information. -stop Stop Pulse and disconnect all active connections. -url <url></url> Specify the Pulse server URL. -u <user></user> Specify the username. -p <password></password> Specify the password for authentication. -r <realm></realm> Specify the realm on the Pulse server. -d <dsid></dsid> Passes a cookie to Pulse Launcher for a specified Pulse server from another authentication mechanism when Pulse Launcher starts.
-When you use the -d argument, you must also specify the -url argument to specify the Pulse server. -cert <client certificate=""></client> Specify the certificate to use for user authentication.
-For <cli>client certificate&gt; use the string specified in the Issued To field of the certificate.
+Display the Pulse Launcher version information, then exit.

+Display available arguments information.

+Stop Pulse and disconnect all active connections.

+Specify the Pulse server URL.

+Specify the username.

+Specify the password for authentication.

+Specify the realm on the Pulse server.

+Passes a cookie to Pulse Launcher for a specified Pulse server from another authentication mechanism when Pulse Launcher starts.
+When you use the -d argument, you must also specify the -url argument to specify the Pulse server.

+Argument Action -cert <client certificate></client Specify the certificate to use for user authentication.
+For <cli>client certificate> use the string specified in the Issued To field of the certificate.
 When using the -cert argument, you must also specify the -url and -r <realm> arguments.</realm></cli> To use certificate authentication with the Pulse Launcher program, you must first configure the Pulse server to allow the user to sign in via user certificate authentication.
 You must also configure a trusted client CA on the Pulse server and install the corresponding client-side certificate in the Web browsers of end-users before running the Pulse Launcher.
 If the certificate is invalid, the Pulse Launcher displays an error message on the command line and logs a message in the log file.
 NOTE: If Pulse is launched through a browser, the browser handles certificate verification.
 If Pulse is launched through an application on Windows, the application handles certificate verification.
-If Pulse is launched through the Pulse Launcher on Windows, Pulse Launcher handles the expired or revoked client certificates. -signout <url></url> Signout disconnects and signs out from a specific server.
+If Pulse is launched through the Pulse Launcher on Windows, Pulse Launcher handles the expired or revoked client certificates. -usesystemcert access certificates located in system store allowing for certificate- based authentication -signout <url></url> Signout disconnects and signs out from a specific server.
 Suspend puts an active connection in the suspend state -suspend <url></url> without removing the session information from the server.
 Resume restores a suspended connection.
-Pulse can have - multiple simultaneous connections so the -url argument is required when you use -signout, -suspend, or -resume. -resume <url></url>

-Argument Action -t <timeout in="" seconds=""></timeout> The amount of time allowed for the connection to take place before the attempt fails.
+Pulse can have multiple simultaneous connections so the -url argument is required when you use -signout, -suspend, or -resume. -resume <url></url> -t <timeout in="" seconds=""></timeout> The amount of time allowed for the connection to take place before the attempt fails.
 Min = 45 (default), Max = 600.

-Table15: Pulse Launcher Return Codes
+Table 19: Pulse Launcher Return Codes